udexon/GEISHA/Roadmap_C.md

 ## D. Threats and Benefits of AI: Now, Towards and Beyond Technological Singularity

+GEISHA provides a theoretical basis on which we may analyze the threats and benefits of artificial intelligence systems.

 Forms of Artificial Intelligence Systems

 - HLAI vs. super AI, formless etc.